bonidjukic/django-simple-admin-overlay/README.md

 # To-do list

 - Add `DEVELOPMENT_MODE` option which would depend on the `DEBUG` setting
-- Ability to manually exclude an app or a model via `settings.py`
 - Persist toolbar state (open, closed) via cookie or local storage